How to Trim a Goldendoodle’s Face: What I Learned from a Master Groomer

 Enter for your chance to win a Wahl® Prize Pack (Wahl® Professional 5 in1 Clipper, Wahl® 5 in 1 Detachable Blade Set, Wahl® Clipper Oil, Wahl® Dog Grooming Apron, and Wahl® Grooming Tote) like the one you see here!

 But before we brush up on Goldendoodle grooming, please check out the Wahl® Prize Pack (valued at $265) that one lucky dog will win thanks to the generous team at Wahl® Animal!
 Enter for your chance to win by filling out the contest entry at the end of this post!

 Meeting the Wahl® team and getting an impromptu tutorial from a dog grooming expert

 I had no idea that a surprise “mini course” on how to trim a Goldendoodle’s face would be part of our experience at the BlogPaws Pet Blogging and Social Media Conference.
-So, while I groom Chloe myself without concern about taking too much off here or there, for special occasions like this one (where Chloe and I would be meeting pet brands, pet bloggers, social media experts, and hundreds of other adorable dogs), I took Chloe to a groomer.
+Generally, I groom Chloe myself without concern about taking too much off here or there, but for special occasions like this one (where Chloe and I would be meeting pet brands, pet bloggers, social media experts, and hundreds of other adorable dogs), I took Chloe to a groomer.
 Then, with our bags packed and our hearts filled with dog-loving excitement, we headed to downtown Kansas City.